Audio-Synchronized Visual Animation: Experiments

 \subsection{Ablation Studies}

-\paragraph{Audio Conditioning} In \cref{tab:main_results}, \method almost always outperforms I2VD on all metrics, expecially AlignSync and RelSync.
-On Landscapes, however, \method does not improve RelSync, further suggesting lack of synchronization cues on Landscapes.
-These results validates \method can effectively utilize audio as guidance to improve visual quality as well as synchronization.
+\newparagraph{Audio Conditioning} In \cref{tab:main_results}, \method{} outperforms I2VD, especially on AlignSync and RelSync. \method{} did not improve RelSync on Landscapes probably due to the lack of synchronization cues on the dataset itself.
+These results show that audio condition enhances generation quality and synchronization.

-\paragraph{Audio Guidance} \cref{tab:main_results} shows increasing the audio guidance factor $\eta$ from 1 to 4 improves FID, IA, and FVD on all three datasets.
-As expected, audio guidance also improved AlignSync and RelSync significantly on \db and TheGreatestHits, but not on the less synchronized Landscapes dataset.
+\newparagraph{Audio Guidance} \cref{tab:main_results} shows increasing the audio guidance factor $\eta$ from 1 to 4 improves FID, IA, and FVD on all three datasets.
+As expected, audio guidance also improved AlignSync and RelSync significantly on \db{} and TheGreatestHits, but not on the less synchronized Landscapes dataset.
 Prior works~\cite{sung2023soundtovisual,lee2023aadiff,jeong2023tpos} claimed that increasing audio amplitude can also lead to stronger visual effects.
 We compare this approach with our audio guidance in \cref{fig:audio_amplitude_cfg}.
 Audio guidance offers a better control mechanism than audio amplitude.

-\paragraph{Effect of First-frame~(FF) Lookups} We validate the effectiveness of First-frame~(FF) Lookups by replacing them with the standard temporal convolutions or spatial self-attentions. \cref{tab:model_ablation} shows their effectiveness.
+\newparagraph{First-frame~(FF) Lookups} We validated FF Lookups by replacing them with standard temporal convolutions or spatial self-attention in \cref{tab:model_ablation}.

-\paragraph{Effect of Data Curation} We trained \method on randomly sampled subsets from VGGSS and AVSync-AC, ensuring equal training data scale and balanced category distributions.
-Results in \cref{tab:dataset_ablation} justified our data curation pipeline.
+\newparagraph{Data Curation} We compared to \method{} trained on random subsets from VGGSS and AVSync-AC with equal data scale and balanced categories in \cref{tab:dataset_ablation}.